 - To change the length of a dimension line, click and drag a connection point parallel to the dimension line.
 Warning: Changing the dimension line doesn't always cause the dimension to automatically adjust.
 Moving a connection point disconnects it from the original point.
 For the connection point to connect to a new point, make sure the connection point snaps to an inference.
 Also, an angular dimension never automatically adjusts, even if it was originally snapped to an inference point.

-- To move the dimension text box, simply click and drag it by its selection box.
+- To move the dimension text box, click and drag it by its selection box.
 You can also use the Dimension Style panel to change the text box position, as explained in Styling and scaling dimensions later in this article.
 To move the dimension text box for a small dimension (see the Note in Creating linear dimensions) click and drag its selection box towards the receiving box.

 - To move an angular dimension’s vertex, click and drag it anywhere in the drawing area.
 Moving an angle’s vertex changes the extension lines’ length and the angle.